Free KCSA Mock Exam Sample Questions

 Correct.
 The unauthenticated read-only port exposes sensitive information like running pods, their configuration, and node details, which attackers can use for reconnaissance.

-Take the full timed KCSA mock90 minutes · 60 questions · free with account
+Take the full timed KCSA mock exam90 minutes · free with account